 Save time by using the online CWD form.
-Find a link to the form in your registration confirmation email or in your Go Wild harvest history.
+Find a link to the form in your registration confirmation email or in your Go Wild harvest history when submitting your sample at a CWD sampling location.

 LOOKING FOR CARCASS DISPOSAL OR CWD SAMPLING LOCATIONS?